lsajid/week-4.2-python-practice/readme.md

 2. **Turn off Cursor Auto Complete.**
    * In the bottom right corner of the screen, hover over the `Cursor Tab` and in the box, choose `Disable Globally`.
 Also choose `disabled` in the `Cursor Prediction` dropbox.
 This will enable you to create the code on your own without the help of Cursor.
 Creating the functions yourself will help you learn the material.
+   * If you are completely stuck, you can use Cursor to get unstuck, but **DO NOT** use Cursor to write the entire program.
+You should use Cursor to get unstuck, but then you should write the code on your own.

 3. **Game requirements.**
    * Your program should **prompt the user** to identify the capital of each given state.